 If you plan to get a Nikon, be sure to check out our list of the best Nikon camera accessories.

 Read our full Nikon D5600 review.

-A camera that lets you grow, the D3500 is the best DSLR camera for beginners, as it has guides to explain its more advanced features, but it will shoot great photos in almost any situation.
+A camera that lets you grow, the D3500 is one of the best DSLR cameras for beginners, as it has guides to explain its more advanced features, but it will shoot great photos in almost any situation.
 While it has many of the same features as its predecessor (the D3400), including a 24.3-MP APS-C image sensor, the Nikon D3500 has a faster processor and a refreshed design that makes it easier to use.

 We also appreciate the longer battery life and the ability to control the camera (somewhat) from your smartphone via Bluetooth.
 However, this camera isn't the best when shooting video, as it maxes out at 1080p and lacks a microphone jack.
 And, its rear LCD is fixed, and lacks touch capabilities.
 But for those who are looking for a DSLR to learn the basics, you can't go wrong with the Nikon D3500.

 By combining the innards of its pro-grade D500 with the more compact body from its midrange DX-level cameras, Nikon's 20.9-megapixel D7500 is the best DSLR camera for enthusiasts.
 In addition to the Expeed 5 image processor it shares with the D500, the D7500 sports continuous shooting at up to 8 fps, 4K video recording up to 30 fps and a handy 3.2-inch tilting LCD touchscreen display.